 The rate stabilization fund was created as an aftermath of Massachusetts Electricity Restructuring Act of 1997.
 These funds are for unexpected escalation in costs, such as the decommissioning of nuclear power plants before the end of their operating license, unusual price spikes in fuel prices and transmission cost increases.
-The rate stabilization fund balance at December 31, 2015 and 2014 was \$4,711,606 and \$4,098,355, respectively.
-The balance in the find is offset by a corresponding deferred inflow of resources for the accumulated provision for rate refund.
-These funds are commingled and deposited in investment pools.
-Accordingly it is not practical to disclose the credit risk of such funds.
+The rate stabilization fund balance at December 31, 2016 and 2015 was \$5,326,707 and \$4,711,606, respectively.
+The balance in the fund is offset by a corresponding deferred inflow of resources for the accumulated provision for rate refund.